Git Weekly 2 - magic mirror on the wall

 As the cleanup of the git repository wasn’t complete, I had to check the changes I was making, understand the differences between branches or check that the rebasing of a branch gave the same result despite many conflicts.

-How to display difference statistics between 2 commits? #
+How to display difference statistics between 2 git commits? #

 When I want to compare 2 branches or 2 commits, I always start by displaying the difference statistics between 2 commits.
 This allows me to measure the delta between these 2 versions of the source code.